Skip to main content

 Location: Bronx, NY

-Fordham University is a Catholic institution and has the distinction of being the only Jesuit university in New York City as well as the third-oldest university in New York City.
-Some students may feel like they don’t meet the ideal image of a Jesuit university student, however, Fordham is committed to advancing equity-focused admission practices along with reaching and serving the needs of historically excluded students.
+Fordham University is a Catholic institution and is the only Jesuit university in New York City, as well as the third-oldest university in the city.
+Some students may feel they don’t meet the ideal image of a Jesuit university student; however, Fordham is committed to advancing equity-focused admission practices and to reaching and serving the needs of historically excluded students.

 One of the main tenets of a Jesuit education is cura personalis, which means caring for the whole person—from intellect and imagination to emotions and conscience.
 The Jesuits believe that a high-quality education is the path to a meaningful life and have historically adopted what they perceived as the best educational models while developing their own.
 As a result, it has appealed to learners from all cultures, backgrounds, religions, and identities.